Reverend Andriette Earl, Founder and Spiritual Leader

 Heart and Soul Center of Light enjoys a leadership model that actively promotes accountability and commitment through loving engagement.
 We lovingly enroll and inspire our members to embrace a shared sense of belonging and ownership.
 Informed by this dynamic, “leadership” becomes more than just a word that describes the people who make the rules.
 For us, Leadership is an enduring value that we consistently practice to conduct Love, Light and Intelligence through every aspect of our center.
 The result is that we are forever growing new leaders!

 HSCL Leadership Circle

 All Heart and Soul circles, teams and groups have a trained leader or co-leaders to guide their activities.
-These leaders work in collaboration to support our intention to be a loving and compassionate, world-class teaching, and empowerment minister.
+These leaders work in collaboration to support our intention to be a loving and compassionate, world-class teaching, and empowerment ministry.
 They are organized under a leadership group we call The Ignite Leadership Circle.
 Our founding Spiritual Leader, Rev. Andriette champions the work of this dynamic group.

 Centers for Spiritual Living

 Heart and Soul Center of Light is an affiliate with Centers for Spiritual Living

 Centers for Spiritual Living™ is a global community comprised of more than 400 spiritual communities, teaching chapters, study groups and other ministries in 30 countries.
 These communities teach a New Thought philosophy known as the Science of Mind, which brings religion and science together and offers spiritual tools to transform personal lives and help make the world a better place.